 Best Trails for Trekking in Nepal in August

-If you’re planning trekking in Nepal in August these three trekking options are best for you!
-You can choose any of the three options I assure you’ll not do any regrets.
+Here is a selection of the most beautiful hiking trails across the country that remain favorites with trekkers during August.
+If you’re planning to go trekking in Nepal in August, these three trekking options are best for you!
+You can choose any of the three options, and I assure you, you’ll have no regrets.
+Looking for a shorter trek?
+Keep scrolling to discover more great options.

 Nar Phu Valley trek

-Furthermore, the trek offers the awesome views of the Annapurna massif, Dhaulagiri range, Lamjung Himal, Machhapuchhre Himal, Manaslu Himal, and Tilicho peak.
+Furthermore, the trek offers awesome views of the Annapurna massif, Dhaulagiri range, Lamjung Himal, Machhapuchhre Himal, Manaslu Himal, and Tilicho peak.

 Then, the trek continues by following the off-beaten trail to Nar and Phu Valley.